-The Boys' District Golf Tournaments will be held on May 16 and 17, 2016.
+The Boys' District Golf Tournaments will be held May 17-18, 2021.
 The District hosts, sites and Class B, C and D school assignments will be posted to the NSAA website once all have accepted the hosting contract.
-Class A District Tournament assignments will be released on May 3, 2016.
+Class A District Tournament assignments will be released on May 2, 2021.